YassineKh2/Converti/readme.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Whether it’s fixing a bug, adding a new feature, improving documentation, or suggesting ideas — your help is appreciated.
+Whether it’s fixing a bug, adding a new feature, improving documentation, or suggesting ideas, your help is appreciated.

 ### Reporting Issues
 If you find a bug or have a feature request, please open an issue in the [Issues tab](../../issues) with: